Lucia Leone, PhDDirector

 Sam has experience working in food access and food system development.
 His work in southwest Virginia included launching and scaling a mobile produce market, leading a regional network of farmers markets offering SNAP incentives, opening a food hub, and operating a shared commercial kitchen.
 As a former pastry chef, Sam loves good food and believes in the power of food to bring people together and transform communities.
 When not working, Sam loves running, hiking, breadmaking, and exploring his new residence of Phoenix, AZ. |

-Alicia Claudio, MPHResearch Data Coordinator
+Alicia Claudio, MPHResearch Manager

-Alicia, a native of Buffalo, recently graduated with her MPH from the Department of Community Health and Health Behaviors.
-Additionally, Alicia holds a Bachelor of Arts in Psychology with a concentration in Health and Wellness from the University at Buffalo.
-Her public health interest includes addressing health disparities among low income and underserved communities.
-Alicia has been part of the CHIL lab since 2018, working on various projects such as the DUFB program, The Healthy Corner Store Initiative, and is currently involved with data collection for the Veggie Van Study.
-She was hired full-time as Research Data Coordinator in the summer of 2021.
-In her free time, she enjoys farmer's markets, yoga classes, hiking, and music. |
+Alicia, a native of Buffalo, graduated with her MPH from the Department of Community Health and Health Behaviors in 2021.
+She also holds a Bachelor of Arts in Psychology with a Health and Wellness concentration from the University at Buffalo.
+Alicia's public health interests include addressing health disparities among low-income and underserved communities, with a focus on food access.
+As a research manager, she works on various projects such as the Veggie Van Study, the WIC Study, and the AHA Food is Medicine Study.
+In her free time, she enjoys farmer's markets, yoga, hiking, and music. |

 Angélica Tutasi, MPHPhD Student